library(tinyplot)

 In many contexts, it is convenient to build plots step-by-step, adding layers with different elements on top of a base.
 The tinyplot package offers a few ways to achieve this layering effect.

-For this reason, the tinyplot package provides a special tinyplot_add() (alias plt_add()) convenience function for adding layers to an existing tinyplot.
-The idea is that users need simply pass the specific arguments that they want to add or modify relative to the base layer, and all arguments will be inherited from the original.
+convenience function for adding layers to an existing tinyplot.
+The idea is that users need simply pass the specific arguments that they want to add or modify relative to the base layer; all others arguments will be inherited from the original call.

 tinyplot(